nickbrandt/GitLab/doc/user/group/index.md

 1. Alex creates an account on GitLab.com with the username `alex`;
    their profile will be accessed under `https://gitlab.example.com/alex`
-1. Alex creates a group for their team with the groupname `alex-team`;
+1. Alex creates a group for their team with the group name `alex-team`;
    the group and its projects will be accessed under `https://gitlab.example.com/alex-team`
 1. Alex creates a subgroup of `alex-team` with the subgroup name `marketing`;
    this subgroup and its projects will be accessed under `https://gitlab.example.com/alex-team/marketing`